kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 (at least with the set of PV elements defined in the code) and second, we have a non zero PV2_0 element which breaks the relation between CRPIX and CRVAL.

-For a detailed description of the input parameters of the used *Skypolygon* method, read :meth:`maputils.Annotatedimage.Skypolgon`.
+For a detailed description of the input parameters of the used *Skypolygon()* method, read :meth:`maputils.Annotatedimage.Skypolygon`.

 Combining different plot objects